Socialist Republic of Romania: Soviet occupation and rise of the Communists

 Despite the King's disapproval, the first Groza government brought land reform and women's suffrage, the former giving the party widespread popularity among peasants from the south and east, while the latter gained it the support of educated women.
 However, it also brought the beginnings of Soviet domination of Romania.
 In the elections of 19 November 1946, the Communist-led Bloc of Democratic Parties (BPD) claimed 84% of the votes.
 These elections were characterized by widespread irregularities, including intimidation, electoral fraud, and assassinations Archives confirm suspicions at the time that the election results were, in fact, falsified.

 After forming a government, the Communists moved to eliminate the role of the centrist parties; notably, the National Peasants' Party was accused of espionage after it became clear in 1947 that their leaders were meeting secretly with United States officials.
 A show trial of their leadership was then arranged, and they were put in jail.
 Other parties were forced to "merge" with the Communists.
 In 1946 and 1947, several high-ranking members in the pro-Axis government were executed as war criminals, primarily for their involvement in the Holocaust and for attacking the Soviet Union.
 Antonescu himself was executed on 1 June 1946.

 By 1947, Romania remained the only monarchy in the Eastern Bloc.
 On 30 December that year, Michael was at his palace in Sinaia when Groza and Gheorghiu-Dej summoned him back to Bucharest.
 They presented him with a pretyped instrument of abdication and demanded that he sign it.
-With pro-Communist troops surrounding his palace and his telephone lines cut, Michael was forced to sign the document.
+With pro-Communist troops surrounding his palace and his telephone lines cut, Michael signed the document.

 Romanian People's Republic

 1947–48 takeover

-On 30 December 1947, only hours after Michael had been forced to abdicate, Parliament abolished the monarchy and proclaimed Romania a People's Republic.
+On 30 December 1947, only hours after Michael abdicated, Parliament abolished the monarchy and proclaimed Romania a socialist republic.
 In February 1948, the Communists merged with the Social Democrats to form the Romanian Workers' Party.
 However, most independent-minded Socialists were soon pushed out.
 Meanwhile, many non-Communist politicians had either been imprisoned or fled into exile.

 The communist regime was formalized with the constitution of 13 April 1948.
 The new constitution was a near-copy of the 1936 Soviet Constitution.
 While it guaranteed all manner of freedoms on paper, any association which had a "fascist or anti-democratic nature" was forbidden.
 This provision was broadly interpreted to ban any party not willing to do the Communists' bidding and gave a legal façade to political repression.